La maladie diverticulaire

 Definitions

-Diverticular disease is the umbrella term for diverticulosis and diverticulitis.
+Diverticular disease is the term that encompasses diverticulosis and diverticulitis.

-Diverticulosis is the presence of one or more diverticula (small pockets) in the colon (large intestine).
+Diverticulosis is the presence of one or more diverticula (small pouches) in the colon (large intestine).
 It can be asymptomatic or symptomatic.
-Diverticular disease is defined as symptomatic diverticulosis.
+Diverticular disease is defined by symptomatic diverticulosis.

 Symptoms

-Symptoms of diverticular disease may include abdominal distension, abdominal pain, bloating, nausea, diarrhea, constipation, and tenesmus (the urge to defecate).
-Symptoms may be exacerbated by eating and relieved by passing stools or passing gas.
+Symptoms of diverticular disease may include abdominal distension, abdominal pain, bloating, nausea, diarrhea, constipation, and tenesmus (the urgent need to defecate).
+Symptoms may be worsened by food intake and relieved by passing stool or gas.

 Nutritional treatment

 There is no nutritional treatment for asymptomatic diverticulosis.
-In diverticular disease, the goal of nutritional treatment is to increase stool weight and volume to reduce pressure on the walls of the colon and optimize the intestinal flora.
-In general, recommendations include adopting a high fiber diet (25 35 g / day), having adequate hydration (1.5 2 L of water / day), physical activity and consume probiotics (L. Casei).).
+In the case of diverticular disease, the goal of nutritional treatment is to increase the weight and volume of stools to reduce pressure on the colon walls and to optimize the intestinal flora.
+Generally, recommendations include adopting a high-fiber diet (25–35 g/day), maintaining adequate hydration (1.5–2 L of water/day), engaging in physical activity, and consuming probiotics (L. Casei).

 Acute phase

-During the acute phase (diverticulitis), the individual may have a liquid diet or NPO (nil per os or nothing by mouth) to reduce the pressure on the walls of the colon.
-If needed, treatment may also involve the use of the parenteral (intravenous) route to maintain fluid and electrolyte balance.
-Then, the diet progresses towards a diet restricted in fiber, then moderate and finally normal, according to the tolerance of each individual.
+During the acute phase (diverticulitis), the individual may have a liquid diet or NPO (nil per os or nothing by mouth) to reduce pressure on the colon walls.
+If necessary, treatment may also involve the use of parenteral (intravenous) therapy to maintain fluid and electrolyte balance.
+Then, the diet progresses to a restricted-fiber diet, then moderate, and finally normal, according to each individual's tolerance.

 Long term

-Long-term nutritional treatment for diverticular disease is eating a diet high in fiber.
-It is adopted when the acute symptoms disappear and gradually.
-Indeed, the amount of fiber consumed must be increased gradually in order to avoid potential digestive discomfort.
-At the start of treatment, it may also be recommended to favor soluble fibers which are softer than insoluble fibers.
-Soluble fiber is found in certain fruits, vegetables, grains and legumes.
-A diet rich in fiber helps to optimize the functioning of the intestines and helps reduce recurrence.
-Finally, it is important to note that the consumption of fruits and pome vegetables, seeds, nuts, corn and popcorn does not increase the risk of diverticulosis, nor of diverticular complications.
+In the long term, the nutritional treatment of diverticular disease is adopting a high-fiber diet.
+It is adopted when acute symptoms disappear and progressively.
+Indeed, the amount of fiber consumed should be increased gradually to avoid potential digestive discomfort.
+At the beginning of treatment, it may also be recommended to favor soluble fibers, which are gentler than insoluble fibers.
+Soluble fibers are found in certain fruits, vegetables, grains, and legumes.
+A high-fiber diet notably helps optimize bowel function and contributes to reducing recurrences.
+Finally, it is important to note that consuming fruits and vegetables with seeds, seeds, nuts, corn, and popcorn would not increase the risk of diverticulosis or diverticular complications.
 It is therefore no longer recommended to avoid these foods in cases of diverticular disease.

 References